Happy Father’s Day!

 Delacorte Clock in Central Park

-I have now expanded this site to three other blogs, ‘VisitingaMuseum’ (VisitingaMuseum.wordpress.com), which features all the historical sites, community gardens and small museums and galleries I find in not just Manhattan but throughout the rest of the NYC and beyond in the suburbs.
+I have now expanded this site to three other blogs, ‘VisitingaMuseum’ (VisitingaMuseum..com), which features all the historical sites, community gardens and small museums and galleries I find in not just Manhattan but throughout the rest of the NYC and beyond in the suburbs.
 ‘DiningonaShoeStringinNYC’ (DiningonaShoeStringinNYC.wordpress.com), where I feature wonderful little restaurants, bodegas and bakeries that I find along the way.
-The one requirement is that the meal is $10.00 and under (for us budget minded people).
+The one requirement is that the meal is around $10.00 and under (for us budget minded people).
 “LittleShoponMainStreet” (LittleShoponMainStreet@Wordpress.com) where I find unique and creative stores in Manhattan and locally whose merchandising, displays, merchandise and service stand out in an age of Amazon.
 This harks back to a time when shopping was enjoyable and not a chore.